bluenex/bluenex.github.io/src/content/posts/2022-05-09-new-blog-with-nextjs-tailwind.md

 ---
-title: "A new website and blog with Next.js and Tailwind CSS"
+title: "A New Website and Blog with Next.js and Tailwind CSS"
 date: 09-05-2022 16:35
 tags: [nextjs, tailwindcss, web]
 ---